Things to see and do - Split

 The fourth palace gate, to the west, became the most important from the 16C when the Venetian district grew in size.
 It was then the meeting point between the palace town and the new district.
 Swamped by later constructions, its double-entrance security system remains and it gives an idea of the immensity of the palace's walls.
 The guards lived above the outer door.
 In the Middle Ages, it was the only door, with that of the port, to remain open.

-You will need to move back a little to admire the scope of this façade.
-It was the most important of the four façades, because it was the first seen by travellers arriving from Salona.
-Its towers have since crumbled, but their position can be guessed.
+You will need to stand back a little to admire this façade properly.
+It was the most important of the four façades because it was the first one travellers arriving from Salona would see.
+Its towers have disappeared but their position can be guessed.
 Note the richly carved Golden Door.
-In the 12C, a tiny chapel of St Martin was built above it.
-The statue is of Gregory of Nin who requested that Croatian instead of Latin be used during services in 929.
+In the 12C, the tiny chapel of St Martin was built above it.
+The statue is of Gregory of Nin, who in 929 requested that Croatian instead of Latin be used during services.
 Behind is a steeple, one of the last vestiges of a Benedictine convent.

-The 215m-long eastern façade of the palace of Diocletian is still intact and will give you an idea of the proportions of this edifice built beginning in 298.
-It has retained its two square corner towers (the southeast one is intact), and the Silver Gate, bricked up in the Middle Ages and reopened and restored after the Second World War.
-On the opposite side of the road, the massive block of Contarini bastion was built during the Venetian period (17C) as protection against the Turks.
+The 215m-long east façade of Diocletian's Palace still exists in its entirety and will give you an idea of the enormous proportions of this edifice built from the year 298 on.
+It has retained its two square corner towers (the southeast one is intact), as well as the Silver Gate, bricked up in the Middle Ages then reopened and restored after the Second World War.
+On the opposite side of the road you will notice the Contarini Bastion, a monolithic fortification built during the Venetian period (17C) as protection against the Turks.

 It is thought that these underground rooms housed the slaves.
 In the Middle Ages, the rooms were filled with materials moved out of the way to build the palace apartments.
 Cleared out in 1956, they revealed amazingly thick walls and lovely vaulted ceilings.
 Their location has enabled experts to imagine the layout of the imperial apartments above.
 The central section leads from the Bronze Gate to the palace peristyle.
 Today it is the scene of arts and crafts stalls.